Some, Any, Much, Many: Mastering Quantifiers for the TOEIC®

 Step 3: Check the Context (Positive or Negative)

-• If the context is negative or implies insufficiency: few / little
+- If the context is negative or suggests insufficiency: few / little

-• If the context is positive or implies sufficiency: a few / a little
+- If the context is positive or suggests sufficiency: a few / a little

 Universal Quantifiers (Compatible with Everything)

 Some quantifiers work with both types of nouns.
-These are your allies on the TOEIC® when you hesitate.
+These are your allies in the TOEIC® when you hesitate.

 List of Universals: